testfiesta/tacotruck/README.md

     description: JSON data to add onto the source data when exporting to the target (see [Data Overrides](#data-overrides).

   -s, --source
-    required: on CLI
+    required: Either source or target is required.
+    description: Integration to pull data from.

   -t, --target
-    required: on CLI
+    required: Either source or target is required.
+    description: Integration to push data to.

   -d, --data-types
     required: false
-    description: Data type keys to use from source config
+    description: Data type keys to use from source config.
+By default, data is pulled from all endpoints specified in the configuration.
+This list can be lmited with the `--data-types` parameter.

   --offset
     required: false